 2. TrueFoundry MCP Gateway

-TrueFoundry delivers fast managed gateway performance, achieving 3-4ms latency with 350+ requests per second on a single vCPU.
-For ML teams running real-time inference workloads where every millisecond impacts user experience, this performance matters.
+TrueFoundry delivers managed gateway performance for ML platform teams, with public references commonly citing approximately 3-4ms latency and 350+ requests per second on a single vCPU.
+For ML teams running real-time inference workloads where every millisecond impacts user experience, this performance profile matters, though actual latency depends on deployment configuration and workload.

 Performance Architecture

 The platform unifies LLM routing and MCP tool orchestration in a single control plane.
-This eliminates the overhead of managing separate systems for model serving and tool calls.
-Virtual MCP Server abstraction solves the N×M integration problem—connecting N agents to M tools without exponential configuration complexity.
+This can reduce the overhead of managing separate systems for model serving and tool calls.
+Virtual MCP Server abstraction helps address the N×M integration problem, connecting N agents to M tools without exponential configuration complexity.

 Key Features